ramomar/feelife/README.md

 ## Dependencies

-You can install dependencies with `npm install`.
+You can install dependencies typing `npm install`.

 ## Running

-You can run the app using `ionic serve`.
+You can run the app typing `ionic serve`.

 ## Deploying

-You can deploy the app to an Android device using `ionic cordova run android`.
+You can deploy the app to an Android device typing `ionic cordova run android`.